-To configure the general settings for the SNMP feature (see Figure 114):
+To configure the general settings for the SNMP feature (see Figure 92):

-- 1. The SNMP server on the switch can be enabled or disabled by selecting the appropriate choice from the dropdown list next to SNMP Status. - 2.
-The description field displays the switch model and port configuration by default.
-If needed, enter a short description (up to 256 characters) into this field. - 3.
-Enter a name into the entry field next to Location, for the purpose of identifying the location of the switch. - 4.
-Enter a name (up to 256 characters) into the entry field next to Contact, to identify the entity that is responsible for this switch. - 5.
-Enter a trap community name (up to 256 characters) into the entry field next to any one of the 5 Trap community name entry boxes from Trap Community Name 1 to Trap Community Name 5. - a.
+- 1. The SNMP server on the switch can be enabled or disabled by selecting the appropriate choice from the drop-down list next to SNMP Status. - 2.
+Enter a short description (up to 256 characters) into the text entry box next to Description, for the purpose of switch identification. - 3.
+Enter a name into the text entry box next to Location, for the purpose of identifying the location of the switch. - 4.
+Enter a name (up to 256 characters) into the text entry box next to Contact, to identify the entity that is responsible for this switch. - 5.
+Enter a trap community name (up to 256 characters) into the text entry box next to any one of the 5 Trap community name entry boxes from Trap Community Name 1 to Trap Community Name 5. - a.
 Community names identify the SNMP Trap community group that the traps on this switch should be sending to.
 The identical Trap community names should also be set on the NMS hosts that will be receiving the traps.
 Each name defined corresponds with the Trap host IP address entry box with the same number.
 For example, Trap Community Name 1 corresponds with Trap Host 1 IP Address. - 6.
-Enter an IP address, for the NMS host(s) that should be receiving traps from this switch, into the entry field next to any one of the 5 Trap host IP address entry boxes from Trap Host 1 IP Address to Trap Host 5 IP Address
+Enter an IP address, for the NMS host(s) that should be receiving traps from this switch, into the text entry box next to any one of the 5 Trap host IP address entry boxes from Trap Host 1 IP Address to Trap Host 5 IP Address